-The Bemidji State University Nursing Program is accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree in nursing at Bemidji State University is accredited by the Commission on Collegiate Nursing Education.

 In 2008, the BSU Nursing program received accreditation for 10 years, the maximum duration that can be awarded to a program.
 The accreditation, which covers the School of Nursing’s baccalaureate tracks, was awarded during a vote of the CCNE Board of Commissioners in April 2008 and continues through June 30, 2018.